LAST UPDATED: April 29, 2021

 International Data Transfers

-European Residents: If you are a resident of the European Union (the “EU”), the European Economic Area or Switzerland, please see our Additional Privacy Notice for Certain European Residents and our Privacy Shield Notice below.
+European Residents: If you are a resident of the European Union (the “EU”), the European Economic Area or Switzerland or the United Kingdom, please see our Additional Privacy Notice for Certain European Residents and our Privacy Shield Notice below.

 Other Important Notices Regarding Our Privacy Practices